the-xkcd-community/the-red-spider-project/Platforms.md

 [https://github.com/the-xkcd-community/the-red-spider-project]

-### Target platforms ###

-Anything on branch `master` should be stable and support at least the following platforms:
+Anything on the integration branch should have been tested on a recent version of each of the following platforms:

- -  Windows with cmd.exe (tested on Windows 7);
+ -  Windows with cmd.exe;
- -  Mac OS X with bash (tested on 10.6);
+ -  Mac OS X with bash;
- -  Linux with bash (tested on Fedora 16).
+ -  Linux with bash.

-Exceptions are possible, please discuss such cases with the others.
+Exceptions can be made.
+"Testing" does not mean "fully tested and stable"; sometimes it is only verified that the software behaves as expected under expected circumstances.

 Other platforms might work too, we just don't take effort to ensure that.
 For example PowerShell on Windows works, though inconveniently.